Bunkface

 Bunkface is a Malaysian rock band formed in 2006.
 The band consists of lead vocalist and rhythm guitarist Sam (Shamsul Anuar), bass guitarist Youk (Farouk Jaafar), lead guitarist Paan (Ahmad Farhan), and drummer Biak (Alif Sufian).
-The name Bunkface was suggested by Biak which was influenced from the Sum 41 song, titled "Crazy Amanda Bunkface".
-Popular songs by Bunkface include Silly Lily, Situasi, Revolusi, Prom Queen, Through My Window, Ekstravaganza, Panik, Rentak Laguku, Malam Ini Kita Punya, Darah Muda and Masih Di Sini.
+The name Bunkface was suggested by Biak which was influenced by the Sum 41 song "Crazy Amanda Bunkface".
+Popular songs by Bunkface include "Silly Lily", "Situasi", "Revolusi", "Prom Queen", "Through My Window", "Ekstravaganza", "Panik", "Rentak Laguku", "Malam Ini Kita Punya", "Darah Muda" and "Masih Di Sini".
 Their fanbase are called "Bunkers".

 Biography

-Bunkface: A journey through their musical legacy

 Bunkface began as a group of four friends from SMK Sri Andalas who enjoyed casual jam sessions in Klang, Selangor.
-The band's name, "Bunkface," was inspired by the Canadian band Sum 41 song "Crazy Amanda Bunkface," suggested by their drummer, Biak.
+The band's name, "Bunkface", was inspired by the Canadian band Sum 41's song "Crazy Amanda Bunkface" and suggested by their drummer, Biak.

+Early recognition (2006–2007)

-Their first major breakthrough came in 2006 when they won the Band Rakan Seni Budaya competition organized by Universiti Malaya.
+In March 2006, Bunkface won first place at the Band Rakan Seni Budaya competition organized by Universiti Malaya, which marked their debut media feature in ROTTW music magazine.
 This achievement introduced them to Malaysia's underground music scene.
 During this time, they also connected with Demoplanet.tv, a platform that provided sponsorships and helped produce their first music video.

-Early recognition (2006-2007)

-In March 2006, Bunkface won first place at the Band Rakan Seni Budaya competition organized by Universiti Malaya, which marked their debut media feature in ROTTW music magazine.
 Later that year, they participated in the reality competition Blast Off, gaining broader recognition.

 In December 2007, Bunkface released their debut EP Lesson of the Season, a collection of six English tracks blending pop-punk and alternative rock.
-The hit single “Silly Lily” dominated the hitz.fm Malaysian Top Ten chart for eight weeks and the Fly.fm Campur Chart for 10 weeks.
-Their first Malay-language single, “Situasi,” reached #1 on XFresh FM’s chart and #3 on Era FM’s chart for three consecutive weeks.
+The hit single "Silly Lily" dominated the hitz.fm Malaysian Top Ten chart for eight weeks and the Fly.fm Campur Chart for 10 weeks.
+Their first Malay-language single, "Situasi", reached #1 on XFresh FM’s chart and #3 on Era FM’s chart for three consecutive weeks.

-Breakthrough years (2008-2009)
+Breakthrough years (2008–2009)

-The band reached new heights in 2009 by winning the Rockstar, Breakout, and The Ultimate Shout! awards at the inaugural Shout!
+In 2009, the band won the Rockstar, Breakout, and The Ultimate Shout! awards at the inaugural Shout!
 Awards.
 These achievements earned them an invitation to perform at the One Movement For Music festival in Perth, Australia—their first international performance.

 Rise to stardom (2010)

-In March 2010, Bunkface released their first full-length album, Phobia Phoney, featuring a mix of Malay and English tracks, including hits like “Situasi,” “Revolusi,” “Prom Queen,” and “Soldier.”
-They also gained massive popularity with the TM campaign song “Through My Window.”
+In March 2010, Bunkface released their first full-length album, Phobia Phoney, featuring a mix of Malay and English tracks, including hits like "Situasi", "Revolusi", "Prom Queen", and "Soldier".
+They also gained massive popularity with the Telekom Malaysia campaign song "Through My Window".